 Figure 9-64le—User Info field for Secured Sounding subvariant (#1391, #1947)

 The I2R Rep subfield signals the number of repetitions of the HE LTF symbols in the corresponding HE TB Ranging from the STA indicated in the AID12/RSID12 subfield (#1583).
+The SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the Basic Trigger frame;see 9.3.1.22 (Trigger Frame format).

 The Trigger Dependent User Info subfield is present in the Ranging Trigger frame of Secured Sounding subvariant.
 The Trigger Dependent User Info subfield carries the Security Authentication Code (SAC) field.
 The SAC field provides the authentication information for the LTF Sequence Generation information used for of the I2R sounding associated with the measurement instance; see 11.21.6.4.5 (Transmission of a ranging NDP).
 The length of this subfield is 16 bits. (#2262)